-At the top of my Disney World bucket list was staying at Disney’s Polynesian Village resort, and I finally checked that off last month!
-In this review, I’ll share my experience staying in a Standard Disney Vacation Club (DVC) Studio Villa.
+At the top of my Disney World bucket list was staying at Disney’s Polynesian, and I finally checked that off last month!
+In this review, I’ll share my experience of staying in a Standard View Studio at the Disney Polynesian Villas.

 Disney Polynesian Villas Standard View Studio

 The Polynesian received a major upgrade in 2015 with a redesign of the lobby, upgrades to the pools and dining, and addition of the DVC villas and bungalows.

 My four-year-old daughter and I stayed in a standard view studio on our most recent trip to Disney World last month.
 I rented some last-minute DVC points for our stay and got this room for $200/night – a total bargain for the Polynesian!
 Read all about how to save big on Deluxe accommodations by renting DVC points in this post.

 The Cast Member who checked us in said that this room was her favorite standard view studio, and when you see the view from our balcony you’ll know why!